If the last few years have taught us anything, it’s about making Christmas as stress-free and as fun as possible.

 The festive season should be about enjoying yourself and spending time with the people you care about, not stressing about Christmas shopping.

-We’ve put together 7 top tips on how to avoid any Christmas present disasters or last-minute gift embarrassment, when it comes to choosing, buying and having presents to hand!
+We’ve put together 7 top tips on how to avoid any Christmas gift disasters or last-minute present embarrassment, when it comes to choosing, buying and having presents to hand!

 Our little way of helping you to enjoy Christmas gifting even more this year.

 1. Make a list and keep a record

 Start off as you mean to go on with our first “super organised” top tip.
 It’s also a great excuse to buy a new notebook!
 Write a list of the presents you are buying for everyone in the same place, the same notebook, every year.
 There are apps, notes and other digital versions available, but who can resist the excuse to buy some new stationary.